1-rafael-1/dfplayer-serial-forked/examples/README.md

 # DFPlayer Mini Examples

-This directory contains examples demonstrating use of the MPU9250 sensor.
+This directory contains examples demonstrating use of the DFPlayer driver using Raspberry Pi Pico 2 (rp2350) and Embassy.

 ## Examples